tazitoo/arduino_air_quality_sensor/README.md

 Grab `running_average_dust_sensor.ino` script and flash it to an Arduino Uno (or clone).
 Wire it up and you are done.

 ## My process
-I built it up in steps:
+I built it up in steps - see the scripts in `component_sketches`:
 - make the dust sensor work via the console
 - make the lcd print anything
 - make the dust sensor print to the lcd